 The most accurate way to determine the shape of your face is to simply use a tape measure to record the dimensions and go from there.
 Remember that it’s possible to fall in between shapes.
 Here’s a quick and easy method from Birchbox.
 Be sure to record each measurement.

-- Forehead: Measure from highest point of one eyebrow’s arch to the opposite side of the other eyebrow.
+- Forehead: Measure from the highest point of one eyebrow’s arch to the opposite side of the other eyebrow.

 - Cheekbones: Measure across your upper cheeks, starting and ending at the sharp bump below the outer corner of each eye.